metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/README.md

 * [Multi Member](https://metacpan.org/pod/distribution/Vote-Count/lib/Vote/MultiMember.pod)
 * [Vote::Count::Start](https://metacpan.org/pod/Vote::Count::Start)

-# Support for Older Perl Versions

-Vote::Count will drop support for versions of Perl more than 2 years old for failing CPAN testing or CI testing.

-Vote::Count uses Moose.
-When COR is stable, it is likely that a switch will be made from Moose to COR.
-At that time, the minimum supported Perl will be the current stable 7.x version.

 # Call for Contributions

 This project needs contributions from Programmers and Mathematicians.
 Review and citations from Mathematicians are urgently requested, because in addition to being a Tool-set for implementing vote counting this documentation will for many also be the manual.
 From coders there is a lot of help that could be given: any well known method could use a write up if it is easy to implement with the toolkit (see Benham) or a code submission if it is not.
 Currently Tiedeman, SSD, and Kemmeny-Young are unimplemented.